Azure/AzureStackHCI-EvalGuide/nested/steps/3b_AzSHCINodesPS.md

 $domainName = "azshci.local"
 $domainAdmin = "$domainName\labadmin"
-$domainCreds = Get-Credential -UserName "$domainAdmin" -Message "Enter the password for the LabAdmin account" Invoke-Command -VMName "$nodeName" -Credential $azsHCILocalCreds -ScriptBlock {
+$domainCreds = Get-Credential -UserName "$domainAdmin" -Message "Enter the password for the LabAdmin account" Invoke-Command -VMName $nodeName -Credential $azsHCILocalCreds -ScriptBlock {
     # Join the domain and change the name at the same time
     Add-Computer -DomainName azshci.local -NewName $Using:nodeName -Credential $Using:domainCreds -Force
 }